comicrelief/component-library/src/components/Molecules/CardDs/CardDs.md

 ```

-### CardDs:  only column view for use in CardsCarousel
+### CardDs:  Only column view for use in CardsCarousel
 ```js
 const defaultData = require('../../../styleguide/data/data').defaultData;import Text from '../../Atoms/Text/Text';
 import Link from '../../Atoms/Link/Link';